ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 with the number of correct answers as the dependent variable.
 Then, we will conduct one post hoc ANCOVA, entering the total number of correct answers as the covariate, to assess the effect of interpolated activity on the number of chosen intrusive distractors.
-In our case, if the observed significant differences are completely accounted for by the effects of the inteprolated activity on the number of correct answers given (i.e. the more important DV), then the ANCOVA will show that there is no significant impact of interpolated activity on the number of chosen intrusive distractors.
+In our case, if the observed significant differences are completely accounted for by the effects of the interpolated activity on the number of correct answers given (i.e. the more important DV), then the ANCOVA will show that there is no significant impact of interpolated activity on the number of chosen intrusive distractors.
 Finally, to supplement the Roy-Bargmann procedure, we will also consider using discriminant analysis, where we will use the output loading matrix containing